 Outcome depends on correction of the disorder that caused acute tubular necrosis.
 If that disorder responds rapidly to treatment, kidney function usually returns to normal in 1 to 3 weeks.
 Prognosis is usually better if people's urine volume exceeds 400 mL (about 13.5 ounces) every 24 hours.
 People who are more seriously ill, especially those who require care in an intensive care unit, have a higher risk of death.

-When a person is very ill, doctors give intravenous fluids and sometimes drugs to maintain blood pressure to try to maintain normal blood flow to the kidneys.
-Drugs that are damaging to the kidneys are avoided whenever possible.
-If such drugs are necessary, kidney function is closely monitored.
+When a person is very ill, doctors give intravenous fluids and sometimes medications to maintain blood pressure to try to maintain normal blood flow to the kidneys.
+Medications that are damaging to the kidneys are avoided whenever possible.
+If such medications are necessary, kidney function is closely monitored.
 In people with diabetes, blood sugar levels are controlled.